RetroSwimAU/TeradriveCode/README.md

 ## MD PSG playback from PC side
 ![image](https://github.com/RetroSwimAU/TeradriveCode/assets/45222648/87bc9323-5314-4551-88e6-4b3b46e08b6c)

-Should just need to clone and `wmake` in this directory.
+As long as you have OpenWatcom installed and the requisite environments set, should just need to clone the repo and `wmake` in the PC directory.

 ### Issues
 * ~~Sometimes hangs on `outp(0x1164, 0x81);`.
 I think the M68k isn't coming out of reset.
 I'm not sure why.~~